Team-Gigabyte/quotobot/README.md

 * [Uddesh](https://github.com/UddeshJain).
 We used part of his [weather bot code](https://github.com/UddeshJain/Discord-Weather-Bot) and modified it for our project.
 * The maintainers of all the open source NPM packages we use.
 * Riot Games, for approving our API key.
+  * This bot isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.
 * The OpenWeatherMap and Finnhub APIs, which power some of the bot functions.
 * All the contributors to this project.